accc2023/IntegrationDiscord/README.md

 # YouTrack Integration with Discord (Java)

 This Spring Boot app polls YouTrack notifications and sends them to a Discord channel via a webhook.
 It also lets you create YouTrack issues from Discord with a slash command.
+Although I have some prior exposure to Kotlin, I decided to use Java due to my familiarity with the language.

+I chose to develop the application using Spring Boot for its quick setup, built-in scheduling (@Scheduled), and a clean code structure that also avoids much pre-configuration (besides API tokens and such) if you do not follow a framework.

 ## Features
 - Uses YouTrack REST API with a personal token
-- Sends key fields (Issue ID, Summary, Status/Priority/Comment, Link) to Discord
+- Sends key fields (Issue ID, Summary, Status/Priority/Comment, URL link) to Discord
 - Configurable base URL, token, and Discord webhook
-- Polls YouTrack on an interval (default 30 seconds)
+- Polls YouTrack on an interval (default 30 seconds), but the user can set this themself
-- Create issues from Discord with `/youtrack`
+- Create issues from Discord with `/youtrack` command in Dthe iscord channel message

 ## Requirements
 - Java 17+ and Maven
-- A YouTrack instance (cloud or server)
+- A YouTrack instance
-- A Discord server you can manage
+- A Discord server you own

 ## Running the App
 1. Set environment variables (can do this in an .env but in Spring Boot with IntelliJ it is easier to: